-19 Exploring this shared terrain was one of the objectives of 'Ark-ive', a ship-based exhibit in National Theatre Square, London (August 2012), which provided 'a space to explore man's complex relations with the animal world'.
+23 Exploring this shared terrain was one of the objectives of 'Ark-ive', a ship-based exhibit in National Theatre Square, London (August 2012), which provided 'a space to explore man's complex relations with the animal world'.
 'Ark-ive' was an initiative of the Cornwall-based company, WildWorks (2005): http://wildworks.biz/projects/ark-ive/.
 I thank Mike Wilson for drawing my attention to WildWorks.

-10. Conclusion
+11. Conclusion

 The purpose of this report is to highlight the originality and essentiality of AH approaches to the study of CES.
-The deliberations and findings of the AHWG - and the additional research undertaken for this 'Additional Cultural Values Work' - demonstrate the strength and relevance of the AH contribution to ES discourse and case work.
+The deliberations and findings of this AHWG - and the additional research undertaken as part of the report-writing process - demonstrate the distinctive value of AH contributions to ES discourse and case work.
 One of the main strengths of AH approaches to which attention is drawn is the ability to recognize, explore and highlight the value of subjectivity and to illustrate that difference and diversity of opinion, interpretation and understanding matter enormously in considerations of value.
-Ecosystem assessment should be self-reflective about its own assumptions and AH approaches are strategically positioned to conduct a rigorous examination of the very notion of 'value' itself, with reference to the basic and higher human needs - for belonging, identity, respect, recognition of worth, health and happiness - that generate wellbeing (physical, psychological/mental and spiritual).
+Ecosystem services assessment should be self-reflective about its own assumptions and AH approaches are strategically positioned to conduct a rigorous examination of the very notion of 'value' itself, with reference to the basic and higher human needs - for belonging, identity, respect, recognition of worth, health and happiness - that generate wellbeing (physical, psychological/mental and spiritual).

 Researchers in the AH community, some of whom work within the field increasingly known as the Environmental Humanities, have moved decisively beyond the roles of facilitation, enablement and 'add-on'.
-They are actively pursuing productive and enriching human engagement with (other-than-human) nature and environment, which generates a clearer, deeper, thicker and more nuanced articulation of human experiences of nature, landscape, environment and ecosystem, and the meanings and values that emerge and are extracted from them.
-The AH contribution, for instance, is not restricted to the evaluation, recording and expression of values that already reside in environments, landscapes and ecosystems already highly prized according to cultural norms.
-AH approaches have the capacity to help shape new meanings and fresh values, not least for 'yet-to-be valued' places beyond the topographical 'big hitters'.
+They are actively pursuing productive and enriching human engagement with (other-than-human) nature and environment, which generates a clearer, deeper, thicker and more nuanced articulation of human experiences of nature, landscape, ecosystem and environment, and the meanings and values that emerge and are extracted from them.
+The AH contribution, for instance, is not restricted to the evaluation, recording and expression of values that already reside in environmental settings already highly prized according to cultural norms, AH approaches have the capacity to help shape new meanings and fresh values, not least for 'yet-to-be valued' places beyond the topographical 'big hitters'.

 Though much remains to be done, AH researchers are no longer peripheral to CES discourse and case work.
-They are now involved in shaping and setting agendas within multi-disciplinary work on human engagement with nature, landscape and environment.
+They are now involved in shaping and setting agendas within multi-disciplinary work on human engagement with nature and environment.
 Rather than adapt to the existing assumptions and agenda of ES, they are in a position to help adapt ES, not least by questioning the four established categories that have framed ES work since the outset.
+That these four categories are by no means mutually exclusive is increasingly acknowledged.
+Yet it is more than a question of overlap.
+Given that culture informs provisioning, supporting and regulating services to a greater or lesser extent, there are arguably only three pillars on which the edifice of ES is constructed.